syntacore/scr1/README.md

 If IPIC option is set to 1, then the test for vectored interrupts will be used in the simulation.

+Setting TCM option to 1 allows some tests to be executed from tightly coupled memory.

-Please make sure that selected ARCH and IPIC matches architectural configuration of SCR1 RTL.
+Please make sure that selected ARCH, IPIC and TCM matches architectural configuration of SCR1 RTL.
 Architectural parameters of SCR1 core can be configured in `./src/includes/scr1_arch_description.svh`

 ## SCR1 SDKs